 I’m a communications professional, journalist and SSHRC CGS-D scholar.

-I write extensively on Canadian and American anti-terror law.
-My academic work has appeared in the peer-reviewed Western Journal of Legal Studies and my latest research conducted at the University of Cambridge has been published in the UVU Journal of National Security.
+My academic work has appeared in the peer-reviewed Western Journal of Legal Studies and my latest research conducted at the University of Cambridge has been published in the Journal of International Security & Strategic Studies.
 My news stories created for The Canadian Press have been widely published across major news outlets such as The Globe and Mail, Toronto Star, CTV News, National Post, and CBC News.

 I also work for the federal government, with experience in Canada's economic, science and national security portfolios.
 I've written hundreds of news releases, media advisories and ministerial speeches for a regional development agency called Western Economic Diversification Canada.
 I also tracked the impacts of the largest governmental program on climate change and adaptation—an initiative representing $22-million in funding—at Natural Resources Canada.

 While I’m away from work and school, I travel on the cheapest fares I can find.
 Reach out to me if you like talking politics, journalism, national security or Seinfeld.

 Percy Sherwood, “Terrorism and its legal aftermath: The limits on freedom of expression in Canada’s Anti-terrorism Act & National Security Act,” UVU Journal of National Security 3, no. 2 (2019): 19-28.
 Available online.

 Percy Sherwood, “Tracing the American State of Exception from the George W. Bush, Barack Obama, and Donald Trump Presidencies”, Western Journal of Legal Studies 8, no. 1 (2018): 1-19.
 Available online.

 Selected Professional News Stories

 Percy Sherwood, “New website lets you navigate the PATH on your phone”, Toronto Star (10 July 2018).